 What about tipping the crew?

 The job of deckhand on a party fishing vessel is one of those service jobs where tips are an important supplemental part of the persons income.
-With that as background, if the service provided by the deckhand is satisfactory, then a tip in the range of 12-15% of the total cost of your trip would approximate the industry standard.
+Much like a server at a restaurant, the crew depends on tips to make a living.
+Our trained crew is a key component to a smooth operation.
+They are here hours before each trip preparing the Atlantic Queen II to ensure a safe and relaxing day for you on the water.
 Should you desire to over-tip, I am sure there would be no complaints from the crew.

 Do you require reservations?